-In this article, we discuss the types of visual content you can publish, where to publish them, and how Penji can provide your business or brand the visuals you need.
+In this article, we’ll explore the types of visual content you can publish, the best platforms to share them on, and how Penji’s graphic design services can help your business or brand create visuals that deliver results.

 Visual marketing enables retention.
 People can retain at least 65% of information if marketers add images to it.
 As part of your marketing strategy, you need to reinforce your branding in your visuals.
 That way, your customers can recognize your brand easily.